ukaea/piezo/Docs/Definitions.md

 ## CNI
 CNI (Container Network Interface), a Cloud Native Computing Foundation project, consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
 CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.

+## DAG (Directed Acyclic Graph)
+DAG (Directed Acyclic Graph) is a programming style for distributed systems - You can think of it as an alternative to Map Reduce.
+While MR has just two steps (map and reduce), DAG can have multiple levels that can form a tree structure.
+Say if you want to execute a SQL query, DAG is more flexible with more functions like map, filter, union etc.

 ## DNS
 The Domain Name System (DNS) is a hierarchical decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.
 Most prominently, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.